YusefAN/leap-climsim-kaggle-5th/README.md

 ### Ensemble Inferencing

-Weights were determined experimentally.
+The best individual model was a Low-Res-High-Res-Mixed model that achieved a public LB score of 0.78553.
+The best Low-Res-Aqua-Mixed model was not too different, with an LB public score of 0.78457.

-Best individual model had an LB public score of 0.785 blah blah with Low-Res-High-Res-Mixed model.
-Equal ensembles of models trained with Low-Res-High-Res-Mixed had a LB score of blah.
+The optimal weighting for the final ensemble was determined experimentally building on the intuition that the Low-Res-High-Res-Mixed model performed slightly better, and therefore received slightly larger weights.

-Ensembling with Low-Res-Aqua-Mixed models with to a LB score of blah blah.
+The scripts used for performing the final inferencing/ensembling can be found [here](doithere), leading to a public LB score of 0.79071.